djnavarro/djnavarro/README.md

 I'm a data scientist and cognitive scientist working as an Associate Professor at the University of New South Wales.
-I using a mix of experimental methods and computational modelling techniques to explore how the human mind works.
+I use a mix of experimental methods and computational modelling techniques to explore how the human mind works.
 I also make generative art with R.

 - Professional website: [djnavarro.net](https://djnavarro.net)
 - Data science blog: [blog.djnavarro.net](https://blog.djnavarro.net)